 If the knocking sound disappears after a few minutes of running the engine, it is nothing to worry about.

 If the knocking is persistent, there may be a slight problem with the engine’s combustion efficiency.

 But, diesel engines are built to last; they can still run even with a knocking sound.
 Also, it can continue working properly for 10 years before experiencing significant deterioration.

 A good rule of thumb to follow is every six months.
 If the vehicle isn’t used daily, it should be serviced every 5,000 kilometers (3,000 miles).

 There are also a handful of signs where you should take it to the shop immediately.

 It might be a bad sign if the exhaust spews out black smoke or fumes with a bad smell.
-A significantly long time starting the engine can also mean that the fuel isn’t ignited properly.
+A significantly long time to start the engine can also mean that the fuel isn’t ignited properly.

 When you have driven the vehicle for a while, you can feel if it runs properly.
 If there are any discrepancies in the vehicle’s performance, it can mean that there are problems in the engine.